 Vintage gloves stayed very plain, although the Art Deco fad of the ‘20s and ‘30s set off a trend for decorating gloves with contrasting stitching and embroidered geometric patterns.
 Pastels and jewel tones were favorite colors.
 Some women continued to wear button gloves, but the gauntlet was the more stylish choice (a gauntlet is a large cuff that is wider than the glove, so only the part that covers the hand is very tight-fitting).
 Elasticized panels in the wrist of gloves also allowed them to be pulled on instead of buttoned.

 By the late 1920s, the gauntlet glove folded down into a new cuffed glove.
-The cuffs were highly decorated with embroidery, contrasting fabric, knitted designs, lace edging and various shaped edges.
-They cuffs were quite colorful and very fun for the times.
+The cuffs were highly decorated with embroidery, contrasting fabric, knitted designs, lace edging, and various shaped edges.
+The cuffs were quite colorful and very fun for the times.
 The trend for arts and crafts and Nordic designs in winter inspired a new range of lined winter gloves and mittens as well.

 In the evenings, long opera length gloves that were over the elbow and made of silk or rayon satin were often worn with formal dresses.
-It was not required but the wealthier classes usually opted for this traditional look.
-They pulled on so the overall fit was much looser than the earlier button styles.
-Gloves remained on at all times unless a woman’s was doing something that could dirty her gloves such as eating, smoking or applying makeup.
+It was not required, but the wealthier classes usually opted for this traditional look.
+They pulled on, so the overall fit was much looser than the earlier button styles.
+Gloves remained on at all times unless a woman was doing something that could dirty her gloves, such as eating, smoking or applying makeup.

 1930s Vintage Gloves

-Leather gloves continued to have their place for dressy occasions, city life, sport and manual labor but for most daily wear fabric gloves was much more practical.
+Leather gloves continued to have their place for dressy occasions, city life, sport, and manual labor, but for most daily wear fabric gloves was much more practical.
 The fold down cuff of the late ’20s unfolded for a gauntlet cuff again with shaped edging such as scallops, petals, and embroidery.
 Less fancy gloves were a little shorter in leather or wool or a mix of the two with minimal decoration.
-During hard time these were the most affordable besides home knitted gloves.
+During hard times, these were the most affordable besides home knitted gloves.

 1940s Vintage Gloves